tasket/wyng-backup/README.md

 `sparsebak.py` is currently distributed as a single python script with no complex supporting modules or other program files; it can be placed in '/usr/local/bin' or another place of your choosing.
-It looks in '/sparsebak/sparsebak.ini' for global settings and a list of volume names to be monitored and backed up.
+It looks in '/sparsebak/default.ini' for settings and a list of volume names to be monitored and backed up.
 Some settings you can change are `vgname` and `poolname` for the volume group and pool, in addition to `destvm`, `destmountpoint` and `destdir` which combine to a vm:dir/path specification for the backup destination.
 The `destmountpoint` is checked to make sure its mounted for several sparsebak commands